writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 ## Conclusion

 Makefiles are an operating system independent, simple and effective way of automating deployments.
-They can also be used to "glue" together disparate automation solutions so that they are invoked and executed from a single file.
+They can also be used to "glue" together disparate automation solutions so that they're invoked and executed from a single file.

 I can see great potential in using them for future projects and in fact used one to publish this blog post.